 Tomatoes are one the most versatile and widely used vegetables in the garden.
 They are used in salads, soups, sauces and the like.
 Not only are they used for a lot of things, but there are many different types of tomatoes.
-One of the favorites is cherry tomatoes and because of this, we will focus on planting cherry tomatoes in this article.
+One of the favorites is cherry tomatoes, and because of this, we will focus on planting cherry tomatoes in this article.

 How to Grow Cherry Tomatoes

 Growing cherry tomato plants is best after all chance of frost has passed.
-Before you put your plants into the ground, be sure that the weather is stable as frost will kill the plants.
+Before you put your plants into the ground, be sure that the weather is stable, as frost will kill the plants.

 One of the best tips on growing cherry tomatoes is to put limestone in the bottom of each of the holes before putting the plants into the ground.
-This will prevent blossom end rot.
-Planting cherry tomatoes should be done after the plants are 6 to 10 inches tall.
+This will help prevent blossom end rot.
+Planting cherry tomatoes should be done after the plants are 6 to 10 inches (15-25 cm.) tall.
 If you do it before this time, your tomato plants may die.

 Make sure when growing cherry tomato plants that you fertilize the ground.
 You can use a starter fertilizer in the beginning.
 This gives the plants a good start.
 After that you can side dress the plants as necessary.

 The grow time of cherry tomatoes is about a couple of months.
 This can be quicker or slower depending on the weather.
 Watch the tomatoes for signs of ripening, such as turning red.
-When they are red, you can pick them.
-The riper they are, the easier they are to pull off the plant.
-Simply pick and enjoy!
-The plants should produce for quite a period throughout the summer.